DorianMood/researches/week-5/LS1906205 weekly report.md

 ![BiGCN results](bigcn_results.png){#fig:bigcn_results}

 Results ([@fig:bigcn_results]) are surprisingly good.
 They acheaved in some runs more then 85% accuracy for their database.

+# Skeleton-Based Action Recognition with Shift Graph Convolutional Network

+Given a video mapped skeleton data we want to classify skeleton movement

 # Reference